peterhost/tartify/README.md

     Untracked files     : underline the repo's name
     Unstaged files      : repo's name in bold red
     Uncommitted changes : Magenta
+    Unpushed to tracked : Yellow
     Life's good         : green
     ...

 * Most of the time I use Github as a backup solution for my repos, as we all do.
-My default settings is to have any local branch track a remote branch on a beloved *origins* remote.
-When I'm co-working, I like to be able to tell at a glance how many commits ahead/behind I am, because my memory is like a friggin colander. ***I need that info in my prompt too***
+Most chaps' default settings is to have any local branch track a remote branch on an *origins* remote.
+When co-working, it's useful to be able to tell at a glance how many commits ahead/behind I am, because my memory is leaking like a friggin colander. ***I need that info in my prompt too***

-* And sometimes, I enter my twelfth fork of Homebrew, in order to try and push a new formula that'll save the world, and setup the upstream repository as an *upstream* remote, like we all do. ***I want to see that too***, in addition to my *origin* remote.
+* And sometimes, I fork, say Homebrew, for the 12th time in order to try and push a new formula that'll save the world, so I setup another *upstream* remote. ***I want to see that in my prompt too***, in addition to my *origin* remote.

 >_Solution_: **use colors for all that**